Multiwoven/multiwoven/README.md

 docker-compose build && docker-compose up
 ```

-UI can be access at the PORT 8000 :
+UI can be accessed at the PORT 8000 :

 ```bash
 http://localhost:8000
 ```

-For more details, check out the local [deployment guide](https://docs.multiwoven.com/guides/setup/docker-compose) in the documentation.
+For more details, check out the local [deployment guide](https://docs.multiwoven.com/guides/setup/docker-compose-dev) in the documentation.

 ### Self-hosted Options